aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/merge-presentation/_index.md

 Aspose.Slides provides the [**AddClone(ISlide)**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ISlideCollection#addClone-aspose.slides.ISlide-) method that allows you to combine slides while the slides retain their layouts and styles (default parameters).

-This Java code shows you how to merge presentations:
+This Javascript code shows you how to merge presentations:

 ```javascript
     var pres1 = new  aspose.slides.Presentation("pres1.pptx");